Pheo/Instamelb-API-Docs/source/includes/photos.md

 image | String | BASE64 Compressed string of the image image_thumbnail | String | BASE64 Compressed thumbnail string of image
-caption | String | Text caption for the uploaded photo latitude | Number | Location Latitude longitude | Number | Location Longitude
+caption | String | Text caption for the uploaded photo latitude | String | Must be castable to Number.
+Location Latitude longitude | String | Must be castable to Number.
+Location Longitude